-1003.3.5.2 Baffling Requirements for unmarked (no ASTM#) grease interceptors.
+1003.3.6.2 Baffling Requirements for unmarked (no ASTM#) grease interceptors.
 All grease interceptors shall have a minimum of two (2) baffles.
 The nearest baffle from entry point of effluent shall allow flow under the baffle wall.
 The second baffle will allow flow over the top of baffle wall.
 Inlet tees shall have a drop pipe a min. of 12 inches long.
 Exit fittings (tees) shall have a drop pipe that extends to within 12 inches of bottom of tank.
 Suitable room for rodding must be allowed at top of each tee.
 All grease interceptors shall be accessible for pumping and cleaning with access covers at each end of trap.

-1003.3.5.3 Grease Interceptor Installations.
+1003.3.6.3 Grease Interceptor Installations.
 All grease interceptors shall be installed as per manufacturer's recommendations.
 This includes wall sizing for high traffic areas and location.

-1003.3.6 Grease interceptor Sampling Port.
+1003.3.9 Grease interceptor Sampling Port.
 A clean out shall be installed immediately downstream of the grease interceptor for the purpose of acquiring grease interceptor effluent samples.

 1003.4 Oil separators required.
-At repair garages; gasoline stations with grease racks, grease pits or work racks; car washing facilities with engine or undercarriage cleaning capability; and at factories where oily and flammable liquid wastes are produced, separators shall be installed into which all oil-bearing, grease bearing, or flammable wastes shall be discharged before emptying in the building drainage system or other point of disposal.
+At repair garages, gasoline stations with grease racks, grease pits or work racks, car washing facilities with engine or undercarriage cleaning capabilities, factories where oily and flammable liquid wastes are produced, and hydraulic elevator pits, oil separators shall be installed into which all oil-bearing, grease-bearing, or flammable wastes including waste from service and hand washing sinks located in the work area, shall be discharged before emptying into the building drainage system or other point of disposal.